COUGS-DESI: A Catalog of Unusual Galaxies with Polar Structures in the DESI Legacy Imaging Surveys: Creation of the catalog

-CNN~2 identified 1,505 PSG candidates from the SGA, of which only 54 galaxies appeared to be good candidates for PSGs.
-The confusion matrix (Table~\ref{tab:cnnuncert}) shows a recall of 97.4\% and a precision of 92.5\% for the PSG class, indicating that nearly all true PSGs were correctly recovered, with only minor contamination from irregular galaxies.
+CNN~2 identified 1,505 PSG candidates from the SGA, of which only 43 galaxies appeared to be good candidates for PSGs.
+Of the 43 good PSG candidates found by CNN~2, 24 were PTSs, 15 were PRs, and 4 were PBs.
+The confusion matrix is shown in Table~\ref{tab:cnnuncert}.
+CNN~2 had a recall of 97.4\% and a precision of 92.5\% for the PSG class, indicating that nearly all true PSGs were correctly recovered, with only minor contamination from irregular galaxies.
 Representative examples of CNN-selected PSGs are shown in Fig.~\ref{fig:cnnpsgs}.

 Both CNNs demonstrate that deep-learning methods can dramatically accelerate the identification of rare morphological galaxy types when combined with visual verification.
 However, many factors must be considered when searching for PSGs using deep learning.
 The main challenge arises from the intrinsic rarity of PSGs, which severely limits the size and diversity of available training samples.
 In addition, their morphologies are highly heterogeneous, ranging from well-defined PRs to faint PHs and barely visible PDLs.
 This variety makes it difficult for both human and machine classifiers to define consistent feature boundaries.
 The situation is further complicated by differences in spatial resolution and depth between imaging surveys: as we peer deeper into space to discover more distant objects, polar structures become smaller in angular size and fainter.
 Projection effects, confusion with stellar bars, rings, or tidal debris, and contamination from overlapping galaxies can also lead to significant misclassifications.